 Making a graceful exit:

 You sense that the interview is coming to an end, and if you are still seriously keen, try not to go away empty-handed.
 Try to leave both a positive impression and a strong indication to the employer that you want to be seriously considered for the role, without being over zealous.
 It may be sensible to tie up any loose ends and overcome any objections that were raised during the interview.
-Repeat the necessary skills and expertise that you possess for the role, and be sure to reaffirm both your interest in the role and respect for the company.
-You may want to consider using the following statements as a way to remain in the interviewer’s memory for the immediate future:
+It’s just common sense to sound genuinely interested and it demonstrates a strong degree of respect for the interviewer & company.

 You may wish to consider e-mailing the employer post-interview but be very mindful of content and do not overplay the part.
 It is best to keep it simple, concise, and polite – express your appreciation for the interviewer’s time, and remind them of what you can do for the company and not what the company can do for you.
 Provide references if necessary because they can make all the difference – what they say about you is far more powerful than what you say about yourself.
 Even if the employer plans to offer you the role, your follow-up will create goodwill that will in turn give a boost to your early days when you join the company.